odonnellgroup/odonnellgroup.github.io/index.md

 We work on three main areas: *Learning & Memory*, *Autism*, and *Statistical methods for neural data*.

 **Learning and Memory**
 - What are the mechanisms and rules of synaptic plasticity?
-Work by [Beatriz](https://odonnellgroup.github.io/people/Beatriz_Mizusaki), [Rachel](https://odonnellgroup.github.io/people/Rachel_Humphries) and [Cian](https://odonnellgroup.github.io/people/Cian_Odonnell).
+Work by [Beatriz](https://odonnellgroup.github.io/people/Beatriz_Mizusaki) and [Cian](https://odonnellgroup.github.io/people/Cian_Odonnell).
 - Heterosynaptic plasticity: how do neighboring synapses on a dendrite influence each other?
 Work by [Rahul](https://odonnellgroup.github.io/people/Rahul_Gupta) and [Sofia](https://odonnellgroup.github.io/people/Sofia_Raak).
-- How does neural replay during sleep contribute to memory?
-Work by [Will](https://odonnellgroup.github.io/people/Will_Carr) and [Kipp](https://odonnellgroup.github.io/people/Kipp_Freud).
-- How does mitochondria trafficking affect synapse turnover in axons?
+- What are the rules by which mitochondria get trafficked in long axons?
 Work by [Naomi](https://odonnellgroup.github.io/people/Naomi_Berthaut).
 - How can synapses learn probabilistically and energy-efficiently?
-Work by [James](https://odonnellgroup.github.io/people/James_Malkin)
+Work by [James](https://odonnellgroup.github.io/people/James_Malkin).
+- How do synapses remain stable in the face of stochastic gene expression?
+Work by [Oleg](https://odonnellgroup.github.io/people/Oleg_Senkevich).

 **Statistical methods for neural data**
 How should we analyse data from large numbers of neurons?
-We work on statistical methods for analysing large-scale neural datasets, including: probabilistic models of neural population activity distributions, network science methods, and bayesian hierarchal modelling.<br/>
+We work on statistical methods for analysing large-scale neural datasets, including: deep neural networks, probabilistic models of neural population activity distributions, and bayesian hierarchal modelling.<br/>
 Work by [Sydney](https://odonnellgroup.github.io/people/Sydney_Dimmock), [Kipp](https://odonnellgroup.github.io/people/Kipp_Freud) and [Cian](https://odonnellgroup.github.io/people/Cian_Odonnell).